shawnr/practical-javascript-2-webapps/GLOSSARY.md

 ## frontend
 Having to do with the web browser.
 Frontend technologies include HTML, CSS, and JavaScript.
 The opposite of *backend*.

+## modifier
+An extra command that can be appended to a directive to alter its behavior.
+For example, the `.prevent` modifier can be used with the `v-on` directive to "prevent defaults" on event handlers.

+## mustache syntax
+The name for the Vue.js default template syntax, which uses double curly braces (`{{ }}`) to denote variable interpolation in the template.
+Mustache syntax is only used to output the value of a variable in a template, and never used with directives.

 ## router
 The component of an application that determines what view the user should see based on the URL they request.